pieran/ImageFluidSim/README.md

 # ImageFluidSim
-A WebGL fluid simulation based on an existing images.
+A WebGL fluid simulation based on existing images.

+Click and drag to inteact with the fluid/image simulation.

 https://pieran.github.io/